HOW TO CATCH CATFISH: BASICS

 Catfish are one of the most popular fish in the U.S. for several reasons.
-Some species can easily reach double digit weights, they are almost always hungry, and most can make a drag on a fishing reel sing.
+For one, they are found in nearly every state, giving anglers plenty of opportunities to learn how to fish for “cats.”
+Some of the 49 species found in North America can easily reach double digit weights, they are almost always hungry, and most can make a drag on a fishing reel sing.
 The potential fillets are a delectable bonus.

-- Catfish occasionally will hit lures but the first tip on how to catch catfish is to get bait.
+- Lures: While some anglers have success using lures, most catfish anglers prefer to use live bait.
 Minnows, cut baitfish, liver, grasshoppers, night crawlers, or even hotdogs or cheese work great for bullheads and channel catfish.
 Blue catfish and flatheads prefer live sunfish or shad.

-- Use some heavy catfish rigs may use wire especially if fishing around rocks.
-A treble hook may be better for holding bait such as liver or cheese but a circle hook is effective for practicing catch and release.
-And use just enough weight to keep the bait on the bottom, even in current.
+- Hooks: A treble hook may be better for holding bait such as liver or cheese, but a circle hook is effective for practicing catch and release.

-- Patience is a big part of a catfish fishing technique too.
-Check your regulations and cast out another rod of two if it is allowed.
+- Patience: Check your regulations and cast out another rod of two if it is allowed.
 Utilize rod holders, with the drag set light at first so the rod doesn’t suddenly disappear into the lake, and then park it on a comfortable rock and be ready.

 - When to Fish: Channel cats are known for prowling shallows at night from late spring through early fall.
 But don’t let that deter you from trying in the daytime.
 The great thing about this popular fish is the fact that they’re almost always hungry and more than willing to feed throughout the day as well.